October 5

 Is a Gold IRA the same as a gold certificate?

-Why do I need to transfer or rollover my IRA to buy gold?
+Why would I need to transfer or roll over my IRA to buy gold?

 What fees are there for a Precious Metals IRA?

-Why are Precious Metal IRA fees higher than my regular IRA?
+Why are Precious Metals IRA fees higher than my regular IRA?

 What is the difference between an IRA transfer and an IRA rollover?

-Are the precious metal account fees paid out of my IRA or do I pay them out of pocket?
+Are precious metal account fees paid from my IRA or out of pocket?

 Do I need to invest all the money in my Gold IRA at once?